edsilv/aframe-workshop/README.md

 </html>
 ```

 Push it to your github repo's master branch.
-Now browse to your netlify site `/cube.html`.
+Now browse to your netlify site `/1-cube.html`.

 You browser may prompt you to have access to your camera, click `allow`.

 **Goals**

-- Display a 3D cube above the printed Hiro marker
+- Display a 3D cube above the printed Hiro marker preset (check the aframe.io documentation for `a-box`, search google for "a-marker-camera")
 - Change the default size, position, rotation, and color of the cube

 </details>